 LCEC, and most utilities, follow the American National Standard Institute (ANSI) directional pruning guidelines.
 These standards are industry practice and endorsed by the International Society of Arboriculture.

-LCEC trims vegetation in its easements and right of ways on a regular maintenance cycle.
-LCEC does not trim vegetation that will not interfere with LCEC’s primary lines, including trees with a low mature height and trees that are maintained in commercial groves.
-When we trim a circuit we trim all trees that could interfere with the lines before the next scheduled cycle.
+LCEC maintains vegetation in its easements and right of ways on a regular maintenance cycle.
+LCEC does not prune vegetation that will not interfere with LCEC’s primary lines, including trees with a low mature height and trees that are maintained in commercial groves.
+When we maintain a circuit we prune all trees that could interfere with the lines before the next scheduled cycle.

 Many palm species grow large enough to negatively impact utility facilities.
 Even palms not immediately adjacent to facilities may pose a threat because of their height and large fronds.
 Palms cannot be reduced in height or directionally pruned like other trees.
 The best solution for palms interfering with utility facilities is removal.

 NOTICIA: Usted está saliendo de la página de internet de LCEC.

 Seleccionando el boton “Continuar” ud. estará saliendo de la página de internet de LCEC e ingresará a una página de internet acogida por una compañia tercera.
 Por favor note que ud. no estará sujeto a o bajo la protección y reglas de privacidad de la página de internet de LCEC.
 LCEC no es responsable por el contenido y veracidad de la información en la página de internet.
 Antes de proceder y proveer cualquier información personal o confidencial, le sugerimos que revise las reglas de privacidad en el sitio de internet al que ud. está ingresando.